 Plan for it.

-Develop a schedule that will allow you to fit those runs in without causing too much havoc to your weekly schedule.
+Develop a schedule that will allow you to fit those runs in without creating too much havoc in your weekly schedule.

 Focus on distance, not speed.

 Running your first marathon is all about running far – not fast.
 Narrow your focus to one main goal: completing the distance.

 Pushing yourself to increase your pace while increasing your distance at the same time will likely only lead to injury or burnout when training for your first marathon.
 Focus solely on completing the distance before setting ambition time goals.

 Practice makes perfect!
 Training is the time to experiment with different types of fueling, water bottles, and timing so you know what works best on race day.

 Once you find the perfect formula, stick with it and keep it consistent throughout training.
 This way your body will know what to expect on race day, and you’ll know how it is going to respond.